michaelshiloh/NetworkEverything/schedule.md

 #### Thursday 31 January 11:50 AM - 2:30 PM (tentative)

+- Finish review of tcpAndHttpServer

+- Look at
-- Add a slider to a webpage so you can input values
+	[slider](https://github.com/michaelshiloh/resourcesForClasses/tree/master/src/nodePrograms/slider): Add a slider to a webpage so you can input values and send them to the server

 - Work on your projects, with small lectures as needed